ISA-tools/2isadoc/mzml2isa/install.rst

-mzml2isa is available on PyPI, so if ``pip`` is installed on your machine installing nmrml2isa should be quite straightforward, without the need to worry about dependencies.
-It is also possible to install nmrml2isa development version from the `mzml2isa GitHub repository <https://github.com/althonos/mzml2isa>`__.
+mzml2isa is available on PyPI, so if ``pip`` is installed on your machine, installing mzml2isa should be quite straightforward, without the need to worry about dependencies.
+It is also possible to install mzml2isa development version directly from the `mzml2isa GitHub repository <https://github.com/althonos/mzml2isa>`__.
-Please note that the GitHub version of the program may fix bugs but also introduce new bugs, and that it might not work on your files.

 Dependencies